timdoherty/front-end-test-driven-development-v2/README.md

 ### TODO:
 - High level test cases written in plain english (BDD-style)
   - What do you need to read from state, and in what shape?
+    - ex: "it reads the current search term"
 - Run the tests and watch them fail
 - Make the tests pass by implementing vanilla JS selectors that read the state you give them
 - Refactor as needed while keeping your tests green